Nickolas2099/Nickolas2099/README.md

 ---
 ## 🧑‍💻 About me:

-* 🖥 studying programming almost 2 years
+* 🖥 study programming for about 2 years
-* 🍵 Learning java about 1 year
+* 🍵 learn java more than a year
 * 🔭 I’m currently working on something new
 * 📚 I am a 4th year student at the College of Business and Law majoring in software
 <!--